krasnoludkolo/haste/README.md

 # haste
-A small library for time management in java projects.
+A lightweight library for time management in java applications.

+## Disclaimer
+Keep in mind that Haste in early-alpha phase which means that some API details may change between versions.